ritza-co/abbey/article.md

 commands will detect it and remind you to do so if necessary.
 ```

 Terraform downloaded large files to `.terraform`.
-Remember to exclude them from version control when you use a `.gitignore` file in your own projects.
+Remember to exclude them from version control if you use `.gitignore`.

 To check that your configuration file syntax is correct, run: